Storyden

 • Your server is directly exposed to the internet → use remote_addr

-• You don’t know your proxy IP ranges → use single_header instead
+• You don’t know your proxy IP ranges → use single_header instead, and select a header you know to be trusted (often a pitfall, be careful, read this).

 Tips